-If you have a few days in Quito on either end of your Galapagos tour, but don’t want to hit the usual tourist attractions, you may be wondering where you can go for a rewarding experience a bit off the beaten path.
+If you have a few days in Quito during your tour of Ecuador, but don’t want to hit the usual tourist attractions, you may be wondering where you can go for a rewarding experience a bit off the beaten path.
 Wonder no more, as the list below should give you some good options.

 Monastery Shopping Madness